DataSystemsGroupUT/dataeng/Data Modeling.md

 **Conceptual**: The data model defines *WHAT* the system contains.

-^ Conceptual model is typically created by Business stakeholders and Data Architects.
+^ Conceptual model is typically created by Business stakeholders.
 The purpose is to organize, scope and define business concepts and rules.
 Definitions are most important this level.

 **Logical**: Defines *HOW* the system should be implemented regardless of the DBMS.

-^ Logical model is typically created by Data Architects and Business Analysts.
+^ Logical model is typically created by Data Architects.
 The purpose is to developed technical map of rules and data structures.
 Business rules, relationships, attribute become visible.
 Conceptual definitions become metadata.

-**Physical**: This Data Model describes *HOW* the system will be implemented using a specific DBMS system [^14].
+**Physical**: This Data Model describes *HOW* the information system will be implemented using a specific technology [^14].

 ^ Physical model is typically created by DBA and developers.
 The purpose is actual implementation of the database.
 Trade-offs are explored by in terms of data structures and algorithms.